 The Master of Public Health Program at Claremont Graduate University offers an innovative and interdisciplinary approach to public health education.
 Students complete a 48-credit program, consisting of the following 13 courses:

-- Choice of one of four concentrations, with four courses required in each.
-Students can specialize in (1) Health Promotion, Education and Evaluation; (2) Applied Biostatistics and Epidemiology; (3) Leadership and Management; or (4) Health Informatics (Applications are not currently being accepted for this concentration).
+Choice of one of four concentrations, with three courses required in each.
+Students can specialize in (1) Health Promotion, Education and Evaluation; (2) Applied Biostatistics and Epidemiology; or (3) Leadership and Management.

 Both full and part-time study is available.
 We encourage you to contact the program office to learn more about our concentrations, courses and program curriculum.
-Prospective students who are interested in visiting a class in session should contact Maggie Hawkins at 909-607-7292 or firstname.lastname@example.org.
+Prospective students who are interested in visiting a class in session should contact Darleen Peterson at 909-607-6729 or firstname.lastname@example.org.